 Patients are notified of abnormal results.
 Please make sure FHC has a good contact number for you.
+Patients can view tests results online, on My Health Record, FHC’s online patient medical record.
 Patients may also call triage to obtain x-ray or lab results.
 Results are typically available within one (1) week of the procedure.

 FHC-Portland, FHC-East Broadway and FHC-Phoenix Dental are now accepting new patients.
 FHC Dental sites accept walk-in patients and scheduled appointments.
 Call for an appointment:

 - FHC-Phoenix Healthcare for the Homeless 569-6972

 Family Health Centers’ patients can view their patient electronic health records online using My Health Record, FHC’s online patient medical record.
 Ask a front office receptionist about creating a My Health Record Account.
 Then click on the “My Health Record” button on our website, www.fhclouisville.org, to view your records.

 If you need a copy of your medical records, you can contact our Health Information Management department at (502) 772-8311.
 You will be asked to complete a “Request for Records” form.
 You will be asked to present your photo ID when requesting and picking up your record.
 Family Health Centers will contact you once your records are ready to be picked up.
 Only the patient or legal representative (parent, legal guardian, etc) can pick up the records.
 Your records cannot be mailed.

 Requests are processed in the order they are received.
 Most requests will be responded to within 30 days.

 The KY state law allows the patient to receive one free copy of their medical record.
 If additional copies are requested, you will be charged a reasonable fee for the copies.
 Payment is required before copies can be received.